helloitsmix/shared-board-game-turns/README.md

 - **Admins**:
   - Admin users can generate the turn order for a room.
   - Admins can control all turns, including advancing, going back to the previous turn, or regenerating the turn order.
+  - Admins can add bots to a room.
+  - Admins can remove other players or bots from a room.
 - **Regular Users**:
   - Users can only advance the turn when it is their turn.